#GoPlayHsv – Parks & Recreation Month

 Play in our parks.
 Get your play on by joining an athletic league.
 Prepare yourself for play by using your neighborhood rec center’s exercise equipment or taking part in a Zumba class.
 Whatever your play preference is, we have on request: Go play, Huntsville.

 Snap a photo, shoot a video and post on your social media platform of choice using the hashtag #GoPlayHsv.
-Each week, a winner will be selected to receive a special prize pack from a local business and along the way Mountain High Outfitters will be hiding swag bags for participants to find.
+Each week, a winner will be selected to receive a special prize pack from local businesses.

 Make sure to follow the City of Huntsville’s Parks and Recreation Department and the City of Huntsville on the following social channels to stay updated on the month-long campaign.